 The right boat

-As I said before you do not need a 6-figure luxury fishing yacht to enjoy offshore fishing, but you do need the right boat for the job.
+As I said before you do not need a 6-figure luxury fishing yacht with a two-handle kitchen faucet on the desk to enjoy offshore fishing, but you do need the right boat for the job.
 Many new owners think only of size but that is only part of the equation, you also need to take into account your experience and what the average conditions are in the area you will be fishing.
 A skilled boat handler can take a small boat out in conditions that would send a novice with the Queen Mary under them back to the dock.

 Far more important than size is fuel capacity.
 Obviously, if you run out of fuel your trip will come to an abrupt stop.
 The general rule of thumb is 1/3rd tank to get where you are going, 1/3rd for return and the remaining 1/3rd in reserve.